NYH32O99E1Lg/SmartCubeV1/Readme.md

 # SmartCube

-**SmartCube** is a tinly and customizable desk toy using the ESP8266 D1 Mini.
+**SmartCube** is a tiny and customizable desk toy using the ESP8266 D1 Mini.
-It features a rechargeable power supply, three input buttons, an SSD1306 OLED display and a 20mm piezo buzzer for sound.
+Built entirely from cheap, easy-to-find parts, it can connect to Wi-Fi and can be programmed to do just about anything: show notifications, display the weather, monitor stuff, show a clock, serve a web site, be a virtual pet or whatever else your caffeine-fueled brain can imagine.

 ![SmartCube](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/cubez.jpg)